How Can a Lawyer Help You Collect Unpaid Overtime Wages in Texas?

 Why Choose the Texas Overtime Lawyers at Wood Edwards LLP?

 When you are up against your employer, you need overtime lawyers in Texas who represent your interests.
 At Wood Edwards LLP., we take pride in protecting Texas workers.
 Our overtime attorneys understand that each employment situation is different, so we fully personalize any legal guidance that we provide.
-We also appreciate that overtime laws can be incredibly difficult to understand, which is why we take the time to thoroughly explain your legal rights to you.
+We also appreciate that overtime laws can be incredibly difficult to understand, so we take the time to explain your legal rights to you thoroughly.